torson/mate-desktop-build/README.md

 There exists https://github.com/mate-desktop/debian-packages that contains debian folders for all packages, but is outdated and causes build errors.
 That's why we're using the ones from https://salsa.debian.org/debian-mate-team which are being updated.

 Packages that are being built are set inside envvar `MATE_PACKAGES`.
+Modify the content of the list to suit your needs, maybe you need just a single package be upgraded.

 # Steps

 ### 1. Start and get into the Ubuntu 20.04 Focal container.
-This will mount the current path where the deb packages will be available at the end inside the `00-mate-deb-packages` folder together with `install.sh`.
+This will mount the current path.
+All files are going to be created inside folder `build`, the deb packages will be available inside `build/00-mate-deb-packages` folder together with `install.sh`.
-With using `--rm` the container and all it's content will be removed after you exit.
+With using `--rm` the container and all it's content (but not the mounted current path) will be removed after you exit.

 ```
 docker run --rm -it -v $(pwd):/mount -w /mount ubuntu:focal